 “This is the place I’m going to live and die,” she said, “and that might not happen.”

-Her words came during public comment at the board’s special meeting, just hours before supervisors adopted a Calendar Year 2026 real estate tax rate of $0.9675 per $100 of assessed value.
-The rate, lowered from the advertised $0.985 after a work session, passed on a 4-3 vote, Tuesday, April 28, 2026.
+Her plea came during public comment at the board’s special meeting on Tuesday night — right before supervisors adopted a Calendar Year 2026 real estate tax rate of $0.9675 per $100 of assessed value.
+The rate (lowered from the advertised $0.985) passed on a 4-3 vote.

-The decision directly affects thousands of homeowners like Vose.
-Real estate taxes remain the primary way homeowners foot the bill for local government operations in Stafford County — funding police and fire/rescue services, schools, parks, and other essential operations.
-Despite the commercial tax base growing 9% in the most recent period (above the national average of 8%), residential property owners continue to shoulder the majority of the burden.
+The decision affects thousands of homeowners like Vose.
+Real estate taxes remain the primary way Stafford residents fund police, fire/rescue, schools, parks, and other essential services.
+Even as the commercial tax base grew 9% (above the national average of 8%), residential property owners continue to shoulder most of the burden.

 Average Taxpayer Impact

-Supervisor Darrell E. English cited data from the Commissioner of the Revenue showing the real-world effect.
-In 2021, the average taxpayer on an average assessed house (homes under $500,000) paid $2,994 in annual real estate taxes.
-Under the newly adopted $0.9675 rate, the same average homeowner will now pay $4,764 — a $1,770 annual increase.
+Supervisor Crystal Vanuch highlighted the heavy impact on residents, citing Commissioner of the Revenue data.
+In 2021, the average taxpayer on a home assessed under $500,000 paid $2,994 in annual real estate taxes.
+Under the new $0.9675 rate, that same homeowner will now pay $4,764 — a $1,770 annual increase.

-English called the cumulative rise since 2021 “staggering,” noting it totals around 57% when factoring in rate changes and assessments.
-Resident Brian Hudson of Hartwood echoed the concern, describing a pattern of increases (11% in 2023, 10% in 2024, 3.3% the following year, and the latest jump) that has produced a roughly 46% cumulative tax rise over four years.
+Resident Brian Hudson of Hartwood echoed the frustration, pointing to a pattern of increases (11% in 2023, 10% in 2024, 3.3% the following year, and now this latest jump) that has produced roughly a 46% cumulative tax rise over four years.
 “This high level of taxation is unsustainable,” Hudson said.

 Growth Pressures vs. Affordability Concerns

-Chairman Deuntay T. Diggs and other supporters described the budget as a “skinny down” version that still addresses long-overdue needs after nearly 18 years without new school construction.
-A roughly $65 million Virginia Public School Authority bond issuance was also approved to help finance school projects.
+Chairman Deuntay T. Diggs and supporters described the budget as a “skinny down” version that still addresses long-overdue infrastructure needs after nearly 18 years without new school construction.
+A $65 million Virginia Public School Authority bond issuance was also approved.

-Vice Chairwoman Guy supported the rate, while Dr. Yeung — despite outlining the growth-related needs — ultimately could not support what she viewed as too heavy a burden on residents.
-Supervisor English strongly opposed the increase, stating, “We are chasing people out of this county who can’t pay the tax bill.”
-Supervisor Vanuch also voted no, aligning with affordability concerns.
+Vice Chairwoman Guy supported the final rate.
+Dr. Yeung voted against the increase due to concerns about the burden on homeowners, seniors, and fixed-income families.
+Supervisor English strongly opposed it, stating, “We are chasing people out of this county who can’t pay the tax bill.”

 Other Actions

-The board also approved the FY2027 budget and Capital Improvement Program, authorized the Virginia Public School Authority bond issuance, passed utility rate changes (with reclaimed water fees primarily shouldered by data centers), and referred comprehensive plan amendments concerning high-voltage power lines (the North Anna to Bristers/Kraken project) to the Planning Commission.
-Separate votes were taken on the fire levy and solar facility rate.
+The board also approved the FY2027 budget and Capital Improvement Program, authorized the school bond issuance, passed utility rate changes (with reclaimed water fees aimed primarily at data centers), and referred comprehensive plan amendments on the high-voltage power lines (North Anna to Bristers/Kraken project) to the Planning Commission.